 I think I may have had an ectopic prior to having my tubes tied, is that important?

-The good news is that we sew the tubes in layers from inside out which not only sews the tubes together but sews the tubes open.
-This method of tubal reversal is much more expensive and time consuming but we feel it is less likely to result in ectopic pregnancies.
+The good news is that even though you do have an increased risk of a second ectopic we sew the tube in layers from inside out which not only sews the tubes together but sews the tubes open.
+This method of tubal reversal is much more expensive and time-consuming but we feel it is less likely to result in ectopic pregnancies.
 We have just finished an analysis of all our patients from 2006 to 2010, and our ectopic rate was between 2% and 5%.
-Some facilities have posted their ectopic rates at 10% or higher.
+Some facilities have posted their ectopic rates at 10% to 30%.

-There are a lot of lawsuits about ectopic pregnancy and in areas where lawsuits are common doctors tend either to do too much or too little.
+There are a lot of lawsuits about ectopic pregnancy, and in areas where lawsuits are common, doctors tend either to do too much or too little.
 Don’t let someone tell you that they never see pregnant patients until they are 6 weeks or 8 weeks.
 You are special.
-Even if your tubes are not untied you have an increase risk of ectopic.
+Even if your tubes are not untied you have an increased risk of ectopic.